Sgalvin36/viewing-party-api/README.md

 Spend some time familiarizing yourself with the functionality and structure of the application so far.

 Run the application and test out some endpoints: `rails s`

+## Movie Endpoints

+### Top Rated Movies

+GET /api/v1/movies/index

+The API key for The Movie Database should be incorporated into the application.
+No authentication from the user is required at this time.
+It is passed through as a parameter when it makes the call to the external API.
+This will return JSON showing the top 20 best voted movies that is within the database.